mlcsec/Graphpython/README.md

 ### Get-UserDevices

-Similarly you can identify all Intune managed devices and details belonging to a specific user by supplying their Entra User ID or their User Principal Name:
+Similarly you can identify all Intune managed devices and details belonging to a specific user by supplying their Entra User ID or their User Principal Name using the `--id` flag:

 ![](./.github/getuserdevices.png)